trudygill/TrudyGill/README.md

 ### 👋 Hello!
 Welcome to my GitHub
 - 💫 I’m Trudy!
-I'm an aspiring data and business analyst learning the necessary skillset to pivot in the field.
+I'm a newbie data and business analyst learning the necessary skillset to pivot in the field.
 - 👩🏽‍💻 I am currently learning SQL and working on practice projects

 <!--